Riccardo-gt/raspberry-pi-pico-2-rubber-ducky/README.md

 the filepath and appname macros must be defined to suit yours.

 I know there exists a whole ecosystem around USB Rubber Ducky devices with DuckyScript etc. This does not make use of that or intergrate it at all.
-It is a standalone fun and educational project on the pico 2
+It is a tiny standalone fun and educational project on the pico 2